CINO: A Chinese Minority Pre-trained Language Model: Experiments

-The CINO is trained with the standard MLM objective.
-The masking probability is 0.15 with a max length 256.
-The monolingual corpora involve the languages listed in Table \ref{minority_languages}, with a total size of 36 GB.
-We randomly sample a subset dataset from the public base version of WuDaoCorpora \cite{YUAN202165} as the Standard Chinese corpus.
-The corpora for the other languages are in-house.
+\textbf{Pre-training Data}.
+We randomly sample a subset dataset from the public base version of WuDaoCorpora \cite{YUAN202165} as the Standard Chinese corpus; the corpora of the minority languages are in-house data, consisting of short monolingual sentences.
+The total corpora size is 28 GB.
+The statistics of the pre-training corpora are listed in Appendix \ref{sec:stat-corpora}.

-We initialize the parameters of CINO with XLM-R. We use the AdamW optimizer \cite{adamW} with the max learning rate 5e-5.
-The learning rate is scheduled with 10k warm-up steps followed by a linear decay.
-We train the model with the batch size of 2,048 for 150k steps (large model) or 200k steps (base model) on 16 Nvidia A100 GPUs.
+\textbf{Experiment Settings}.
+CINO is trained with the fast MLM objective \eqref{mlm_loss} with the masking probability is 0.2 and the max sequence length 256.
+We initialize the parameters of CINO with XLM-R. We use the AdamW optimizer \cite{adamW} with the peak learning rate of 2e-4 for the base model and 1e-4 for the large model.
+The learning rate is scheduled with 10k and 5k warmup steps followed by a linear decay for the base and the large model respectively.
+The sampling hyperparameter $\alpha$ is set to $0.7$.
+We train the model with the batch size of 4,096 for 150k steps for the base model, and the batch size of 8,192 for 75k steps for the large model.
+The pre-training is performed on 16 NVIDIA A100 GPUs.
+The full pre-training hyperparameters are summarized in Appendix \ref{sec:pt-hp}.